-EXPLORING INNOVATIVE FUNDING MODELS TO ENHANCE ORG CAPACITY

-NECAT seeks funding from both public and private sources, looking beyond workforce development funds alone.
+EXPLORING INNOVATIVE FUNDING MODELS TO ENHANCE ORG CAPACITY NECAT seeks funding from both public and private sources, looking beyond workforce development funds alone.
 For example, NECAT recently accessed pilot grants targeted to programs serving individuals receiving public benefits, returning to the community from incarceration, and in the transitional phase of substance abuse recovery.
 Deepening and expanding its impact with these popula-tions continues to be a focus for NECAT, both for mission and funding purposes.
-"Students come to us with serious challenges and we incorporate that into the way we teach.
-We are more than a cooking school; our program is balanced with all of the life skills that people need to help them along the journey."

-"Each cohort ends with a debrief -we look at our failures and ask how do we fix this and at our successes and say how can we do even better?"
+"Each cohort ends with a debrief ---we look at our failures and ask how do we fix this and at our successes and say how can we do even better?"
 "NECAT makes a strong case for the role of job training in helping people stay sober."

-Operation ABLE: Background

-OPERATION ABLE'S MISSION IS TO PROVIDE EMPLOYMENT AND TRAINING OPPORTUNITIES TO MATURE WORKERS, AND OTHERS, FROM ECONOMICALLY, RACIALLY, AND OCCUPATIONALLY DIVERSE BACKGROUNDS.
+Operation ABLE: Background OPERATION ABLE'S MISSION IS TO PROVIDE EMPLOYMENT AND TRAINING OPPORTUNITIES TO MATURE WORKERS, AND OTHERS, FROM ECONOMICALLY, RACIALLY, AND OCCUPATIONALLY DIVERSE BACKGROUNDS.
+SUPPORTS PROVIDED Alumni follow-up services 1 1 Wraparound services 1 Professional development skills Technical skills Career placement services Credentialing pathways Paid work experience / / Job Shadowing IMPACT BY THE NUMBERS Participants complete ABLE skills training program ABLE graduates and SCSEP participants placed into jobs Job placement rate OVERVIEW Since 1982, Operation ABLE, Inc., has provided jobseekers with training programs and employment services.

-SUPPORTS PROVIDED

-Alumni follow-up services 1

-Wraparound services 1

-Professional development skills 1

-Technical skills 1

-Career placement services 1

-Credentialing pathways

-Paid work experience 1

-Job Shadowing 1

-Participants complete ABLE skills training program

-ABLE graduates and SCSEP participants placed into jobs

-85% Job placement rate

-Since 1982, Operation ABLE, Inc., has provided jobseekers with training programs and employment services.
 Operation ABLE was originally dedicated to providing technical assistance to area nonprofits.
 The economic downturn of the mid-1980s had an unusually large effect on older workers, many of whom found it difficult to re-enter the job market after losing their jobs, so the organization shifted its mission at that time to focus on mature workers with updated programming and new leadership.

-POPULATION SERVED: Open to all, with a focus on jobseekers ages 45+

-GEOGRAPHY: Headquarters in Boston with services and offices in Eastern MA and New Hampshire

-REVENUE MODEL: Primarily government funding, supplemented by philanthropy and a growing fee-for-service training program for employers

-Skills2Work: 18-week, full-time, computer and office skills training program for low-income mature workers

-ABLE Beginnings: 6-week basic computer class with a focus on preparing unemployed individuals for the modern, computer-based job search

-Medical Office Skills: 18-week training program which prepares individuals for a range of opportunities in administrative jobs in Boston's health care industry

-ABLE Job Resource Center : Computer and job search skills to jobseekers with higher-level skills

-Workers Age 55 and Up: Senior Community Service Employment Program (SCSEP): On-the-job training at community-based nonprofit or government agencies for low-income jobseekers 55 and older; supported by Department of Labor

-Source: Monitor Institute by Deloitte discussion with Operation ABLE (June 11, 2019) and Operation ABLE jobseekers (July 10, 2019); organization's website

-Operation ABLE: Leading Practices

-OPERATION ABLE CUSTOMIZES ITS PROGRAMMING AND EMPLOYER PARTNERSHIPS FOR THE NEEDS OF OLDER WORKERS, AND OTHERS, HELPING THEM RECONNECT TO THE WORKPLACE.
+POPULATION SERVED: Open to all, with a focus on jobseekers ages 45+ GEOGRAPHY: Headquarters in Boston with services and offices in Eastern MA and New Hampshire REVENUE MODEL: Primarily government funding, supplemented by philanthropy and a growing fee-for-service training program for employers SELECT PROGRAM OFFERINGS Skills2Work: 18-week, full-time, computer and office skills training program for low-income mature workers ABLE Beginnings: 6-week basic computer class with a focus on preparing unemployed individuals for the modern, computer-based job search Medical Office Skills: 18-week training program which prepares individuals for a range of opportunities in administrative jobs in Boston's health care industry ABLE Job Resource Center: Computer and job search skills to jobseekers with higher-level skills Workers Age 55 and Up: Senior Community Service Employment Program (SCSEP): On-the-job training at community-based nonprofit or government agencies for low-income jobseekers 55 and older; supported by Department of Labor Source: Monitor Institute by Deloitte discussion with Operation ABLE (June 11, 2019) and Operation ABLE jobseekers (July 10, 2019); organization's website Operation ABLE: Leading Practices OPERATION ABLE CUSTOMIZES ITS PROGRAMMING AND EMPLOYER PARTNERSHIPS FOR THE NEEDS OF OLDER WORKERS, AND OTHERS, HELPING THEM RECONNECT TO THE WORKPLACE.